einbahnstrasse/Goldford-ENT3320/resources/week.04/assignment.02.markdown

 * Write a text file that translates your bach sequence into RTcmix code:
 	* Each note of your `bach.roll` must be written as a separate line of code with its own function call to an RTcmix instrument, parsing the correct pitch, onset, duration, and/or velocity data received from bach.
 	* Consider using Max's `sprintf` and `text` objects to create and increment each line of your text file, as demonstrated in class.
+* Your composition may optionally include any of the _RTcmix_ treatments we discussed;
+	* Either those covered in class in our demo patches, or
+	* Any treatment or combination/chain thereof you can imagine, using bus_config() to combine them.

 ### LENGTH
 Between 1 and 2 minutes of material maximum.